Miguelo0098/dont-know-dev/README.md

 This repo was created for my own use.
 It does not intent to be a template for a blog, so it's not designed with the intention of being cloned and deployed.

-You can use the Astro blog template like this
+You can use the Astro blog template like this:

 ```sh
 $ npx create astro@latest -- --template blog